EpiLink/EpiLink/docs/MaintainerGuide.md

 ##### Choosing an account and tenants

-Before starting, you must question *where* your app will live.
+Before starting, you must determine *where* your app will live.
 If your app will live inside a company or school, you should do this entire procedure from your company or school account, and, if there is only one Azure tenant, choose the "account in my organization" option.
 EpiLink will work fine with just your regular Microsoft account, but this is not recommended.

 EpiLink allows you to define a tenant in the configuration file directly, so just choose what makes sense for your use case.

+If you need to support multiple tenants and have to resort to tenants like `common`, which allow using any Microsoft account, you can tell EpiLink to validate only some e-mail addresses based on rules you define in the rulebook.
+See [this section](Rulebooks.md#e-mail-validation) for more information.

 ##### Registering EpiLink